Brooke Boileau

-Brooke Boileau (born 28 January 2005) is a professional Australian rules football player who currently plays for the Adelaide Crows in the AFL Women's (AFLW).
+Brooke Boileau (born 28 January 2005) is a professional Australian rules football player who currently plays for Carlton in the AFL Women's (AFLW).
+She previously played for the Adelaide Crows from 2024 to 2025.

 Early life

 Originally from Mount Compass Football Club, Boileau played her junior football with in the SANFL Women's League.
 Excelling at a young age, she was named in the 2023 AFL National Championships U18 Girls All-Australian Team.
 In her successful junior year, she was also reward with a Team of the Year selection and the Coaches’ Award at South Adelaide.

 AFL Women's career

 Boileau was drafted by with their first pick in the 2023 national draft, and the 22nd overall.
 She made her debut for the club in the round one, 2024 Showdown against at Alberton Oval.
 She missed Adelaide's first final with a finger injury, but despite her recovery was not selected for the remainder of the finals series, managing four games in her debut season.